anoma/anoma/tech-specs/src/explore/design/dkg.md

 values).
 After this procedure, each validator has a corresponding number of weight shares.

-In order for the DKG protocol to work, a canonical ordering of validators with shares must be agreed upon.
+Lastly, the DKG protocol requires a canonical ordering of validators with shares must be agreed upon.
 This will be done via the consensus layer.

-The current block proposer will apportion out weight shares as well as the aforementioned ordering (which induces a natural partition of the weight shares) to eachvalidator that made an announcement.
+The current block proposer will apportion out weight shares as well as the aforementioned ordering (which induces a natural partition of the weight shares) to each validator that made an announcement.
 This is included in the block.
 Once this block is on the blockchain, the next step of the DKG can proceed.

 ## Dealers
-In a single DKG instance, a subset of validators whose staked weight exceeds
+In a single DKG instance, a subset of validators holding at least
-\\( \frac{2}{3} \\) of the total staked weight must each act as dealers.
+\\( \frac{2}{3} \\) of the weight shares must each act as dealers.
 It is the responsibility of a dealer to post a signed message to the blockchain which includes the session id (\\( \tau \\)) as well the data of the PVSS (we do not concern ourselves with the details here).
 The creation of this